-- (3) Assessors and Assistant Examiners shall be appointed by the Chair of the relevant Sub-board of Examiners, who will: - (a) assign them with duties, to include compliance with the Regulations and Procedures of the College; - (b) provide them with appropriate guidance on the assessment process, including the application of marking criteria; - (c) ensure that their marking is always confirmed by an Internal Examiner (see Section 12 (2) of these regulations). - (4) Assessors and Assistant Examiners shall not be members of Sub-boards of Examiners, but at the discretion of the Chair may attend meetings in a non-voting capacity to provide advice.
+- (3) Assessors and Assistant Examiners shall be appointed by the Chair of the relevant Department Assessment Board, who will: - (a) assign them with duties, to include compliance with the Regulations and Procedures of the College; - (b) provide them with appropriate guidance on the assessment process, including the application of marking criteria; - (c) ensure that their marking is always confirmed by an Internal Examiner (see Section 13 (2) of these regulations). - (4) Assessors and Assistant Examiners shall not be members of Department Assessment Boards, but at the discretion of the Chair may attend meetings in a non-voting capacity to provide advice.

-7. Chairs and Deputy Chairs of Boards of Examiners
+8. Chairs and Deputy Chairs of Boards of Examiners